dieterich-lab/A-comparison-of-metabolic-labeling-and-statistical-methods-to-infer-genome-wide-dynamics-of-RNA/README.md

 ## paper

-Analysis scripts, additional results, supplementary files, tables, and figures.
+Analysis and plotting scripts, additional results used in the manuscript.
+In particular, the **Supplementary Files** and **Other analyses** referenced in the manuscript are under [paper/supplement/](paper/supplement/).